taiwocoker007/ms030/Instructions/Labs/LAB_AK_01_Lab1_Ex1-3_Config_M365_Tenant.md

 8. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.**

-9. If a **Get your work done with Office 365** window appears, then close it now.

-10. In the **Microsoft Office Home** page, you are now signed in as the **MOD Administrator** account (note the **MA** initials in the circle that appears in the upper right-hand corner of the screen). <br>

-	On the **Office 365 Home** page, the list of available apps is displayed.
-If an **Office 365 apps** box appears on the screen, select the **Got it!** button to close the box, since it covers up several of the apps.
-Select the **Admin** app, which opens the **Microsoft 365 admin center**.

-11. In Exercise 1, you already viewed the **Active Users** within the **Microsoft 365 admin center**.
+9. In Exercise 1, you already viewed the **Active Users** within the **Microsoft 365 admin center**.
 In this task, you will continue your exploration of Microsoft 365 clients by viewing the Microsoft 365 groups.
 In the left-hand navigation pane, select **Groups** and then select **Active groups**.
 This will display the two groups that were created by default for Adatum's Microsoft 365 tenant.

-12. In the left-hand navigation pane, select **...Show all** to display all the navigation menu options.
+10. In the left-hand navigation pane, select **...Show all** to display all the navigation menu options.

-13. In the left-hand navigation pane, expand **Health** and then select **Message center**.
+11. In the left-hand navigation pane, expand **Health** and then select **Message center**.

-14. In the **Message center** window, the **All active messages** tab is displayed by default.
+12. In the **Message center** window, the **All active messages** tab is displayed by default.
 Review the messages.
 If you are interested in a particular message, select the message to open it.
 This will open a pane on the right side of the screen that displays the details associated with that message.
 When you are finished reviewing the message, select the X in the upper right corner of the pane to close it.
 Review as many messages as you would like.

-15. Leave your Edge browser open as well as the Microsoft Office Home tab and the Microsoft 365 admin center tab.
+13. Leave your Edge browser open as well as the Microsoft Office Home tab and the Microsoft 365 admin center tab.
 All remaining tasks in this exercise will use LON-CL1 and the Microsoft 365 admin center.

 ### Task 2 - Explore the Exchange admin center

 1. After completing the prior task, you should still be in **LON-CL1** and logged into the **Microsoft 365 admin center**.
 In the left-hand navigation pane, under the **Admin centers** group, select **Exchange**.
 A new tab will open displaying the **Exchange admin center**.

 2. In the **Exchange admin center**, take turns selecting each of the items in the left-hand navigation pane.
 Review the information that is displayed for each item.
-Navigate through the available tabs that are displayed at the top of the page for each item.
+Navigate through the available tabs (where applicable) that are displayed at the top of the page for each item.

 3. When you have finished exploring the Exchange admin center, close its tab in the Edge browser (leave all other tabs open).